jyuan5/CheesyBusiness/README.md

   return the boolean value of "it is possible to leave the starting position moved by one unit and reach the treasure"

 ### Base Case

-The starting position is the position which contains the treasure.
+- If "it is possible to leave the starting position and reach treasure" is true until the end, then eventually, the starting position is the position which contains the treasure.

-or

-It is not possible to leave the starting position by one unit and reach the treasure.
+- If "it is possible to leave the starting position and reach treasure" is false at any point, then the starting position is not the position which contains the treasure and treasure cannot be reached.

 ### English/Pseudocode Description of Algorithm
 Check if the starting position is the position which contains the treasure.

 If not, invoke the recursive abstraction: